slarmoo/.github/profile/webServices/dataServices/dataServices.md

 First, set up your MongoDB Atlas database service.
 Then use the instructions above.
 Run the example program for testing that you have things set up correctly.

-_If assignment submission is required for this section of the course_: Submit the hostname for your Atlas database cluster to the Canvas assignment.
+_If your section of this course requires that you submit assignments for grading_: Submit the hostname for your Atlas database cluster to the Canvas assignment.

 Here is an example hostname: